Seeking Social Security Disability Compensation?

 Knowing when and what appeals to file is critical to keeping your claim alive.
 At Carr and Carr, while we cannot file your initial application, we can manage your case from initiation to conclusion after you submit your initial application.

 Briefly, the Social Security application process can span five stages.
-Each stage is identified with more detail below:
+Each stage is identified in more detail below:

 The Initial Stage